Ab2021/Tutorials/codes_repos/devops-course/phase3_advanced/module-25-chaos-engineering/README.md

 ## 🎯 Learning Objectives

 By the end of this module, you will:
-- Understand the core concepts of chaos engineering
+- Understand the core principles of Chaos Engineering.
-- Gain hands-on experience with industry-standard tools
+- Gain hands-on experience with **Chaos Mesh** and **LitmusChaos**.
-- Apply best practices in real-world scenarios
-- Build production-ready solutions
+- Design and execute chaos experiments to test system resilience.
+- Implement automated chaos in CI/CD pipelines.
+- Analyze blast radius and minimize production impact.

 ---